DrA1ex/esp_shades/README.md

 ## Connection

-You need any 4-phase step motor along with driver.
-You can use end-stop button or Hall sensor as endstop.
+To set up the ESP32-C3 for controlling smart roller shades or blinds, you will need a 4-phase stepper motor paired with a compatible driver.
+This motor will drive the mechanical movement of the shades.
+Additionally, you need incorporate an end-stop mechanism, such as an end-stop button or a Hall sensor, to detect the fully open position of the shades.

+### Configuration
-Connect them af defined in [constants.h](/src/constants.h)
+Connect the stepper motor, driver, and end-stop components to the ESP32-C3 as defined in the [constants.h](/src/constants.h) file.

+Before uploading the firmware, verify the pin assignments in `constants.h` match your hardware setup.
+Incorrect pin configurations can lead to motor malfunctions or unresponsive end-stops.
+If you’re using a Hall sensor, ensure it is calibrated to detect the magnetic field at the desired end-stop position.

+For detailed pin mappings and configuration options, check [constants.h](/src/constants.h).

 ## Installation

 ### Manual Build / OTA

 1. Install [Platform.IO](https://platformio.org/install):
 2. (Optional) Modify the `credentials.h` file and, if necessary, customize `constants.h`.
-You can change these parameters later through the
+You can change these parameters later through the Web UI.
-   Web UI.
 3. Upload filesystem and firmware

 **Note:** This repository contains a submodule.
 Please use the `--recursive` option when cloning.